Apple Crumble Cheesecake

 • Sour cream: For a little tang.
 You can substitute with greek yogurt as well.

-Apples & Crumble
+Spiced Apples & Crumble Topping

 • Apples: I love using honeycrisp because that's what I typically buy because I love the taste.
 Feel free to use an apple variety that you enjoy in baking.